 Patients who need to see the dentist attend the practice by invitation and pre-booked appointment only.
-We were informed that staff wear appropriate personal protective equipment (PPE), and that all patients who require treatment are screened for symptoms of
+We were informed that staff wear appropriate PPE, and that all patients who require treatment are screened for symptoms of COVID-19.

-COVID-19.
 We were also told that patients' temperatures are also taken and recorded on arrival.
+Staff also ask patients the COVID-19 screening questions on arrival at the practice before being allowed in to the dental surgery.

-We were told that unnecessary chairs have been removed from the waiting area to ensure patients are socially distanced.
+We were told that some chairs have been removed from the waiting area to ensure patients are socially distanced.

 The practice manager confirmed that the emergency drugs and equipment are stored securely and in a location making them immediately available in the event of a medical emergency (patient collapse) at the practice.
-The practice manager confirmed that a system was in place to check the equipment and emergency drugs on a daily basis to ensure they remained in date and ready for use, in accordance with standards set out by the Resuscitation Council (UK).
+The practice manager confirmed that a system was in place to check the equipment and emergency drugs daily to ensure they remained in date and ready for use, in accordance with standards set out by the Resuscitation Council (UK).

-We also noted that all staff had completed cardiopulmonary resuscitation (CPR) training and received fire training.
+We also noted that all staff had completed cardiopulmonary resuscitation (CPR) and fire training.

-The practice manager confirmed that leaflets and signs displayed at the practice are bilingual.
-We were informed that two members of staff can communicate bilingually with patients.
-We were told that this service was being promoted by staff identifying themselves by wearing the laith Gwaith lanyard.
-The laith Gwaith brand is an easy way of promoting Welsh services by identifying Welsh speakers.
-Furthermore, we were informed that a member of staff can also communicate with patients in Portuguese.
-The practice also has access to an interpreter.
+The practice manager confirmed that some information leaflets and signs displayed at the practice are bilingual.
+We were informed that some members of staff can communicate bilingually with patients.
+We were told that this service was being promoted by staff identifying themselves by wearing the 'laith Gwaith' logo.
+The 'laith Gwaith' brand is an easy way of promoting Welsh services by identifying Welsh speakers.
+Furthermore, we were informed that two clinicians could speak Arabic, and another clinician could speak Greek.
+The practice has access to an interpreter and a poster was available for patients to indicate their preferred language.